joeleyclark/7301repository/Setting_Up_Koha_for_Schools.md

 Fill in the 000, 008, 020, 245, and 942 lines, and then click save.
 To fill in line 000 and 008, just click on the box and it will autofill.
 <img width="1291" height="615" alt="Screenshot 2026-03-12 at 7 22 22 PM" src="https://github.com/user-attachments/assets/295cf5c5-98fb-441c-bd8d-e6e41bef0a37" />

 After saving the record, a new page will automatically come up to add the item to the collection.
 Fill in line 8, c, o, and p.
 Line p will autofill when the box is clicked.
-For call number, in this case we are adding a fiction book, so the call number is "F DAR" F for fiction and DAR for the first 3 letters of the author's last name.
+In this case we are adding a fiction book, so the call number is "F DAR" F for fiction and DAR for the first 3 letters of the author's last name.
 Once those lines are filled in, click "add item"
 <img width="1071" height="530" alt="Screenshot 2026-03-12 at 7 52 47 PM" src="https://github.com/user-attachments/assets/e2741ebc-d5de-4941-9691-362bc8996fb4" />

 Now you can add as many items as you want!